Prepared Testimony for the Public Roxbury Planning Board

 May 1, 2024

-I am the New Jersey DEP-certified stream monitor for the Black River site where water exits Hercules.
-Each year, my volunteer colleagues and I collect samples for laboratory analysis of the macroinvertebrates that live in the stream bed.
-This section of the stream is not well suited for the HDMI water quality index that is based on the macroinvertebrates analysis because the stream flows over a smooth bed of glacial sand.
+This should be good news.
+The American Brook Lamprey are pollution intolerant.
+Their presence in the stream is the best proof that Ashland Chemical and Roxbury Township have that an array of toxic chemicals in the soil is staying put rather than migrating into the "Great Spring" in the southern wetlands.
+These fish are also intolerant of high turbidity, high salinity, man-made barriers such as dams, and water temperatures above 20 degrees Celsius, or 68 degrees Fahrenheit.
+For this reason, the U.S. EPA considers the Brook Lamprey an excellent biological indicator of water quality in our streams.
+If the waters flowing from the Great Spring on the Hercules property were tainted with toxins, turbid, salty, or too warm, the lamprey would not be present at the RHA monitoring site.
+Some barriers would prevent them from migrating to the monitoring site from below Sunset Lake.
+I monitor the stream where water exits Hercules.
+Each year, my volunteer colleagues and I collect samples for laboratory analysis of the macroinvertebrates living in the stream bed.
+This section of the stream is not well suited for the HDMI water quality index based on macroinvertebrates analysis because the stream flows over a smooth bed of glacial sand.
 There are no cobbles or riffles to add oxygen to the water.
-Because cold water holds more oxygen than warm water, the coolness of this water iscritical for all the aquatic life in this part of the stream.
-Ialso measure the stream's temperature, volume, and turbidity every year.
-On the warmest June monitoring day in 2022, after three-quarters of an inch of rain fell 18 hours prior, the water temperature was just at 20 degrees Centigrade (68 degrees F).
+Because cold water holds more oxygen than warm water, the coolness of this water is critical for all aquatic life in this part of the stream.
+I also measure the stream's temperature, volume, and turbidity every year.
+On the warmest June monitoring day in 2022, after three-quarters of an inch of rain fell 18 hours prior, the water temperature was just at 20 degrees Celsius (68 degrees F).
 This is the upper limit beyond which the American Brook Lamprey cannot survive.
-Also, the water was only slightly turbid after a substantial rainfall that day.
+Also, the water was only slightly turbid after that rainfall.
+This observation matters because, up until a few weeks ago, I had never seen an unusual amount of turbidity after a rainstorm at the monitoring site.
+High turbidity after a rain often signals that soil or sediments are entering the stream in large amounts.
+On April 13, 2024, I observed substantial turbidity after a significant rainstorm.
+I photographed the stream and then checked each accessible location where water enters the property.
+No significant inflow of turbid water was observed there.
+I photographed those sites as well.
+This suggests that the soil causing this excess turbidity might be coming from the bioremediation area where acres of soil have been excavated and exposed.
+If so, this raises the possibility of toxins in the soil migrating off-site.
+For the lamprey, increased turbidity and potential toxins entering the water pose t

 Why Else should the Lamprey’s survival matter?

 Among the many good reasons, these ancient survivors have one of the most robust immune systems on the planet.
 Scientists are convinced that lampreys hold genetic secrets that might someday unlock ways to enhance our immunity from diseases.
 There is an urgency among scientists to study these fish because their numbers are dwindling.
 They are already listed as an endangered species in several nearby states.
 In New Jersey, they will soon be listed as a “species of interest.”
-This will allow the DEP to study them more carefully and determine if they need to be protected.
+This will allow the DEP to study them more carefully and determine if they need protection.

 You are to be commended for the research you do and for relating this information to the public and the powers that be despite their apparent ignoring it.
 We the people need to confront the appointed and elected representatives with our concerns.